-Will the IRS Look for My Internet Business During a Tax Audit?
+Will the IRS Look for My Online Business During a Tax Audit?

-If you are already under audit due to an unrelated matter, you may have concerns about the audit leading toward your online business.
-The IRS is extremely thorough when conducting examinations, and there is a high probability that the examiner will not only question you, but further, conduct his or her own search for additional evidence.
-Depending on the situation, the auditor may even attempt to come to your home in search of financial records.
-Due to the comprehensive scope and detail of an audit, it is strongly recommended that you retain a competent and experienced attorney to represent you during the examination.
+If you are already under audit due to an unrelated matter, such as an erroneous or unfiled personal income tax return, you may have concerns about the audit leading toward your online business.
+The IRS is extremely thorough when conducting examinations, and there is a high probability that the examiner will not only question you, but further, conduct an independent search for additional evidence, such as bank deposits and withdrawals, business invoices, and receipts related to commercial equipment, business-related travel, or business meetings.
+Depending on the situation, the auditor may even attempt to come to your home in search of business books or other financial records.
+Due to the comprehensive scope and intense level of detail and scrutiny involved in an internet sales tax audit or income tax audit, it is strongly recommended that you retain a competent and experienced business tax attorney to represent you and negotiate on your behalf.

-Sales and income tax for online businesses are complex subjects, making it crucial to work with an attorney who has relevant experience in this cutting-edge, evolving area of the law.
-At the Tax Law Office of David W. Klasing, our California tax lawyers and CPAs are well-versed in internet business tax laws and know the regulations affecting your industry inside and out.
+At the Tax Law Office of David W. Klasing, our tax attorneys for internet businesses are well-versed in the shifting laws and regulations affecting your industry.
 Whether you operate your own online business, or sell products through another website such as Amazon, Etsy, Newegg, Craigslist, Bonanza, or eBay, our tax professionals can calculate your liabilities, prepare your state and federal returns, identify tax and financial strategies, and provide aggressive representation if you are audited by the IRS or CDTFA.
-To arrange a reduced-rate consultation, contact us online, or call the Tax Law Office of David W. Klasing at (800) 681-1295 today.
+To arrange a reduced-rate consultation, contact us online, or call the Tax Law Office of David W. Klasing at (800) 681-1295 to speak with an online business tax attorney today.

 Also, we’ve expanded our offices!
 In addition to our offices in Irvine and Los Angeles, the Tax Law Offices of David W. Klasing now have offices San Bernardino, Santa Barbara, Panorama City, Oxnard, San Diego, Bakersfield, San Jose, San Francisco, Oakland and Sacramento.